 The Problem

-Maternal healthcare system providing care to mothers is ineffective in recurring services delivery at a consistent pace.
+Maternal healthcare system [must define the type of care and interaction paradigm explicitly, e.g. digital health literacy] providing care to mothers is ineffective in recurring services delivery at a consistent pace.
+[UNDERSERVED]

 Local level programs are challenging to track by state lawmakers.
+[INTEGRATE]

+Systems need to be redeveloped from scratch for adapting to multifaceted user contexts, sometimes even to target a different person in the same house, using the same device, and the same medium of communication.
+[ALIGN]

 Existing Solutions and Gaps